FTC-Discord-Bot/FTC-Helper-Bot/README.md

 To get a NASA API key, go to the [NASA API Portal](https://api.nasa.gov/) and create a new application.
 You can then copy the token and paste it into the `Config.json` file

 If you need to test the AI command, you can get a GitBook token by going to the [GitBook Developer Portal](https://app.gitbook.com/account/developer)

+To get a Google Maps token, go to the [Google Maps Developer Portal](https://developers.google.com/maps/documentation/javascript/get-api-key) and create a new application.
+You can then copy the token and paste it into the `Config.json` file

+It is not required to run with a Google Maps token as it only uses the google maps api if the normal geocoding fails